-Zegas #2, the follow up to my one-man anthology Zegas #1, came out in March 2012 at nearly twice the size at 44 pages.
+Zegas #2, the follow up to my one-man anthology Zegas #1, came out in March 2012 at nearly twice the size at 44 pages and has been made available again.
 Continuing the Zegas sibling’s neorealistic stories set to psychedelic color coded backdrops, this issue introduces the beginning of a new serial: Habana ’76, a stark, intimate look at Cuba’s capital city.

 R E V I E W S